sonic-pi-net/sonic-pi/INSTALL-LINUX.md

 * All other extensions seem to be installed just fine by compile-extensions.rb

-I hope this has helped others who want to run Sonic Pi v3.1 on Debian Stretch. :)
+We hope this has helped others who want to build and run Sonic Pi on Debian Stretch. :)

 ## Generic Linux

 We're making an effort to simplify the build process.
-If you're on 15.10 or 16.04, you should be able to get a finished binary with the following commands
+If you're on Ubuntu 15.10 or 16.04, you should be able to get a finished binary with the following commands

 ````